British Primitive goat: In the United Kingdom

 The primitive variety would have become extinct in the UK had some not escaped or been turned loose to form feral populations.
 Due to both displacement by non-indigenous goats and conversion of hilltop grazing land into softwood plantations, these feral herds have long been in decline.
 By the 1950s, 60 of the 233 known locations of herd no longer supported feral goats.
 Many were killed off, as plantations of softwood were developed on upland areas that had been hill farms.
 By the 1990s, the number of herds had diminished even more, as only 45 then survived, with a total population of around 4,000 goats.
 These numbers have been reduced further by more recent large-scale culls of as many as 1,200 goats at a time.
 Some farm groups and zoos have created projects to help preserve a viable population of the British primitive.

 The independent British Feral Goat Research Group estimates that because of introgression (repeated cross-breeding) with modern breeds of foreign stock, perhaps only 1,500 non-mixed British primitive goats remain in Great Britain, making it a rare breed.
 The group has called for "urgent action ... to protect, preserve and promote what is rapidly becoming a remnant" of what was once the dominant variety of goat in the region.
 The group says it has been successful in convincing both the Windsor Great Park and Battersea Park Zoo to maintain populations of the British primitive.
 Another population, in multiple herds, is kept at Galloway Forest Park.

 Today, feral herds exist in Northumberland, Snowdonia, and the Black Mountains, as well as on Lundy Island.
 There are smaller groups in Somerset and on the Isle of Wight.
 Scotland has a larger population, most of them deep in the Highlands.
-In 2007 ten goats were introduced to the East Weares part of the Isle of Portland, to control scrub.
+In 2018 goats were introduced to the Verne Common nature reserve on the Isle of Portland, to control scrub.

 Despite some conservationist concerns with regard to uncontrolled goat grazing, the Royal Society for the Protection of Birds itself maintains a small herd of the goats at Inversnaid, Scotland, and at least three other nature reserves, at Mull of Kintyre, Colonsay, and Grey Mare's Tail have herds as well.